Note To Self: Excerpts from the books below are available in this edition.

 FOULPLAY SUSPECTED:

 The body of an East Lister resident was discovered late Thursday night at the site of the future East Lister Industrial Park.
-Police have identified the body as that of Clarence McKee, owner of McKee Excavating.
+Police have identified the body as that of Clarence McKee, owner of McKee Excavating and a local township politician.

-“I am so glad to have my mysteries listed on AMAZON once more,” says author A.R.
-Grobbo.
+“I'm so glad to have my mysteries listed on Amazon once more,” says author A.R.
+Grobbo in a recent interview.

-Grobbo’s three mysteries were recently formatted for AMAZON’s new “Kindle” e-book reader.
-The Kindle is currently available for purchase in the U.S. The books are still available in other e-book formats from her publisher, Double Dragon Publishing of Markham, Ontario, Canada and in trade paperback from LULU.com in the U.S.
+Grobbo’s four mysteries are formatted for Amazon’s new “Kindle” ebook reader as well as several other e-book formats from her publisher, Double Dragon Publishing and in trade paperback from LULU.com.

 <empty>